Breakfast Club of Canada is led by an experienced team of caring, committed professionals.

 Since 1994, Daniel has been taking the lead in setting up programs and projects that foster optimal child development.

-As founder of Breakfast Club of Canada, Daniel works tirelessly to ensure that all children have an equal chance to enjoy a nutritious breakfast every day.
+As president and founder of Breakfast Club of Canada, Daniel works tirelessly to ensure that all children have an equal chance to enjoy a nutritious breakfast every day.

 A true social entrepreneurship visionary, Daniel has received numerous awards for his body of work, including the Queen Elizabeth II Diamond Jubilee Medal and the Quebec YMCA Peace Medal for his commitment to youth.
 He is a Member of the Order of Canada and a Knight of the Ordre national du Québec.